-- Consult the map of active users and monitoring in real time
+- Consult the map of active users and real-time monitoring

-- Control the actions that are carried out (data or documents)
+- Control the actions performed (data or documents)

-- Display user accounts that use the application
+- View user accounts that use the application

-Cloud App Security uses the APIs provided by cloud application providers to connect and gain control over them.
+Cloud App Security uses the APIs provided by the providers of the cloud applications to connect them and gain control over them.

 Policy policy to control applications

-The actions performed by employees with the applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
-For example, through directives you can allow users to access certain applications in the cloud from the company, but prohibit the downloading of documents.
+The actions taken by employees with applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
+For example, through directives you can allow users to access certain applications in the cloud from the company, but forbid documents from being downloaded.

-There are several types of policies that correlate with the different types of information you want to collect about the cloud environment and the types of corrective actions you want to perform:
+There are several types of directives that correlate with the different types of information you want to collect about the cloud environment and the types of corrective actions you want to perform:

-- Anomaly detection policy: Allows you to search for unusual activities in the cloud to issue alerts when something other than the baseline of the organization or the user's normal activity occurs.
+- Anomaly Detection Policy: They allow you to search for unusual activities in the cloud to issue alerts when something different from the baseline of the organization or from normal user activity occurs.

 - Application detection policy: They allow to establish alerts that notify when new applications used in the organization's network are detected.

-- Cloud Discovery Anomaly Detection Policy : This directive examines the network traffic of the company and looks for anomalous behavior.
-For example, when a user who has never used Dropbox suddenly charges 600 GB or when there are many more transactions than usual in a given application.
+- Cloud Discovery anomaly detection policy : This directive examines the company's network traffic and looks for anomalous behaviors.
+For example, when a user who has never used Dropbox suddenly loads 600 GB or when there are many more transactions than usual in a given application.

-- File directive: Allows you to examine applications in the cloud to detect file types or specific files (shared, shared with external domains), data (property information, personal information, credit card information, etc.) and apply policies necessary to comply with the regulations of the company.
+- Archive policy: They allow you to examine applications in the cloud to detect specific file types or files (shared, shared with external domains), data (property information, personal information, credit card information, etc.) and apply policies necessary to comply with company regulations.

-This view provides full visibility into any suspicious activity or violation of the policies established by the company, helping the administrators to determine the nature of the incident and the response needed for each alert.
-In addition, Cloud App Security alerts help you adapt policies or create new ones based on incidents.
-For example, if you receive an alert that a business user has logged in from Greenland and no user in your organization has ever logged in from that location, you can create a policy that automatically suspends any account when you try to sign in from that location .
+This view provides full visibility of any suspicious activity or violation of the policies established by the company helping administrators determine the nature of the incident and the response needed for each alert.
+Also, Cloud App Security alerts help you adapt policies or create new ones based on incidents.
+For example, if you receive an alert that a company user has logged in from Greenland and no user in your organization has ever logged in from that location, you can create a policy that automatically suspends any account when trying to access from that location .

-View of the alert panel that shows suspicious activity and failed logins
+Alert panel view showing suspicious activity and failed logins

-- Visibility of all the activities carried out through the portal.
+- Visibility of all activities carried out through the portal.

-- Possibility of creating personalized directives to alert about unwanted behaviors, as well as the possibility of automatically protecting oneself against risk users by means of suspension or the requirement that they re-login.
+- Possibility of creating personalized directives to alert about unwanted behaviors, as well as the possibility of automatically protecting against risk users by suspending or requiring them to log in again.

-- All Azure activities are covered by the anomaly detection engine, which will generate an alert automatically to any suspicious behavior in Azure Portal, such as anomalous logins, massive suspicious activities and activity from a new country.
+- All Azure activities are covered by the anomaly detection engine, which will automatically generate an alert for any suspicious behavior on the Azure Portal, such as anomalous logins, mass suspicious activities and activity from a new country.

-In recent months Microsoft Cloud App Security has received interesting improvements, among which stand out for example the possibility of visualizing which applications and services are executed on subscriptions of Infrastructure as a Service (IaaS) and Platform as a service (PaaS), regardless of whether they are running on Azure, AWS or Google Cloud.
+In recent months Microsoft Cloud App Security has received interesting improvements, among which, for example, the possibility of visualizing which applications and services are executed on the subscriptions of Infrastructure as a Service (IaaS) and Platform as a service (PaaS), regardless of whether They are running on Azure, AWS or Google Cloud.

 Microsoft Cloud App Security and the GDPR

-Thanks to the integration with Azure Information Protection (AIP) , Cloud App Security can help your company comply with the GDPR by applying AIP classification tags to the files in the cloud to protect and identify them.
+Thanks to the integration with Azure Information Protection (AIP) , Cloud App Security can help your company in complying with GDPR by allowing you to apply AIP classification tags to files in the cloud to protect and identify them.
 With the integration you can:

-- Apply classification labels as a government action to files that match the directives.
+- Apply classification tags as a government action to files that match the directives.

-- See all classified files in a central location.
+- View all classified files in a central location.

 - Conduct research based on the level of classification and quantify the exposure of confidential information in cloud applications.

-- Create policies to ensure that classified files are handled correctly.
+- Create policies to ensure that classified files are controlled correctly.

-- Cloud App Discovery (Basic Functionality): Provides information about which applications in the cloud not managed by you are being used in your company, with the objective of controlling the shadow IT.
-This product is integrated in Azure Active Directory Premiun and Enterprise Mobility + Security E3 .
+- Cloud App Discovery (Basic Functionality): Provides information about which cloud applications not managed by you are being used in your company, with the aim of controlling the shadow IT.
+This product is integrated into Azure Active Directory Premiun and Enterprise Mobility + Security E3 .

-- Office 365 Cloud App Security (Intermediate Functionality): Includes threat detection based on user activity records, detecting more than 750 Office 365 applications or applications with similar functionalities.
-This version is integrated in Office 365 Enterprise E5.
+- Office 365 Cloud App Security (Intermediate functionality): Includes threat detection based on user activity logs, detecting more than 750 Office 365 applications or applications with similar functionalities.
+This version is integrated into Office 365 Enterprise E5.

-- Microsoft Cloud App Security (Complete Functionality): The most complete solution that provides detailed visibility and protection of threats from both Office 365 and SaaS applications, with a complete catalog of more than 16,000 applications in the cloud .
-Also, it allows the labeling and classification thanks to the integration with Azure Information Protection.
-This version is integrated into Enterprise Mobility + Security E5 or as a standalone product.
+- Microsoft Cloud App Security (Full functionality): The most complete solution that provides detailed visibility and threat protection of both Office 365 and SaaS applications, with a complete catalog of more than 16,000 applications in the cloud .
+It also allows labeling and classification thanks to the integration with Azure Information Protection.
+This version is integrated into Enterprise Mobility + Security E5, Microsoft 365 E5 or as a standalone product.

-With Cloud App Security you can benefit from the advantages of the cloud with confidence, while remaining safe, protected and complying with regulations.
+With Cloud App Security you can benefit from the advantages of the cloud with confidence, while still being safe, protected and complying with regulations.